But see below. It is being retired ! Woe is me !

 Tip.
 If you email pictures with Picasa using the standard setup they will arrive at the other end quite small.
 This may be your intention, especially if you are sending many to someone on a slow connection.
 For instance I sent a 2.4Mb picture to someone and it finished up as a mere 64k i.e. the file size was less than 1/32 the size.
 But with many people now on broadband you may wish to send bigger files that at least fill the screen.
 To do this in Picasa go to Tools, Options, Email Output size and increase this to 1024 by moving the slider.
 Click Apply.
 Try a couple by sending them to your own address, save them to another name and compare the file sizes and the quality.

-If you have Picasa 2 or before you may be invited to download version 3.
+Version 3.
 As usual Google has been beavering away at the program and there are quite a few changes.
 I have updated the section below to take note of these.
 There are simple things like the Play button when you have got into a Picasa folder of pictures.
 This immediately takes you into full screen slideshow mode.
 There is a Text item on the left and you can add text any size and colour anywhere on a picture.
 Although you can save this and print it you can also hide it.
 I have just labeled a whole batch of pictures and transferred them to a digital picture frame to describe each picture for viewers.
 You can even select a picture then Geotag it onto Google Earth in the correct place.
 I just 'geotagged' a picture of Tower Bridge.
 This is then uploaded and can be seen by others around the world who search Google Earth.
 So much to learn, so little time !

 To say that it is the most friendly program I have ever used is indeed a compliment to its 'intuitive' nature.
 It helps you achieve the effects you want without even having to look up a manual, though there is on line help available.
 So, why do I feel it necessary to write a manual ?
 I is simply that Picasa has so many extras that you might not discover at a cursory glance.